dialectlabs/react/README.md

 #### Configuration

-Now we need to tell providers where to connect and which backends to use.
+Next we need to configure added providers: where to connect, which backends to use, theme.
 Configuration for certain provider may vary per use-case.
 In this case, we will configure our provider for a chat component, specifically `BottomChat`.

 ```typescript jsx
 /* App.tsx */